Thursday, December 18, 2008

 Summer's Close

-The rodeo, listed as one to the top 25 in the nation, was a wonderful combination of Kitittas County Fair and rodeo events.
 The standard roping, riding and family fun.
 One of the highlights occured when a bull, who just threw its rider decided the arena was too small and crashed through a fence into the "warm up/staging" area.
 He bent the gate, blew out and ran free for a bit only to be eventually wrangled and brought back to the arena by some amazing ropers.
 As he was throwing his fit one of the ropers accomplished a very timely roping of his neck and with the help of his well trained mount, delaying the bull just long enough to safely remove or at least warn the unsuspecting folks under the grandstand.
 It was an incredible lasso at a time when it NEEDED to happen.

 Thursday, August 14, 2008